 Anna-Lisa Adelberg is a recognized healer, spiritual teacher, and co-founder of the Luminous Awareness Institute that offers students an awakening and healing path synthesized from Tibetan Buddhism, developmental psychology, neurophysiology, and subtle energy.

 Anne Ornish created and directs Ornish Lifestyle Medicine’s digital platform, Empower.
 Anne has more than 20 years of advanced training in yoga, meditation and Mindfulness-Based Stress Reduction, and is a certified Integrative Health & Spirituality practitioner through the California Pacific Medical Center.

-Anne Van de Water is an Associate Certified Life (and Business) Coach (ACC) by the International Coaches Federation, a Health and Wellness Teacher and a Spiritual Guide.
+Anne Van de Water is devoted to awakening and cultivating human potential as a life and business coach, a health and wellness teacher, and a spiritual guide.
 She is the founder and creator of True Self Mastery Coaching and Wellness.